ResearchObject/ro-crate/docs/1.2-DRAFT/profiles.md

 ### How to retrieve a Profile Crate

-To resolve a Profile URI to a machine-readable _Profile Crate_, two approaches are recommended to retrieve its [RO-Crate metadata file](root-data-entity.md#ro-crate-metadata-file-descriptor):
+To resolve a Profile URI to a machine-readable _Profile Crate_, two approaches are recommended to retrieve its [RO-Crate Metadata Document](root-data-entity.md#ro-crate-metadata-file-descriptor):

 1. [HTTP Content-negotiation] for the [RO-Crate media type](appendix/jsonld.md#ro-crate-json-ld-media-type), for example: